 Winter is not only bad for indoor air quality because of closed windows and a lack of fans circulating air throughout your home, but people also use gas appliances such as furnaces and water heaters during the season, which can emit carbon monoxide.
-Because carbon monoxide is a colorless and odorless gas it often goes undetected and poisoning can lead to headaches, vomiting or even death.
+Carbon monoxide is a colorless and odorless gas, therefore, it often goes undetected and poisoning can lead to headaches, vomiting or even death.
 Prevention is the best cure.
 Don’t use ovens or stoves to heat your house, change your furnace’s air filter and install a carbon monoxide detector.
 Worst case scenario: call 911.
 The fire department can check both people’s bodies and houses for excessive carbon monoxide.

 Contaminants that corrupt air quality such as mold thrive in wet and dirty areas, so keep up with vacuuming, sweeping, mopping, washing dishes and other household chores.